arcalot/arcalot.github.io/docs/arcaflow/plugins/python/data-model.md

 ### Enums

 Enums, short for enumerations, are used to define a set of named values as unique constants.
 They provide a way to represent a fixed number of possible values for a variable, parameter, or property.
+In Python, an enum is declared as a class, but doesn't behave as a normal class.
+Instead, the "attributes" of the class act as independent "member" or "enumeration member" objects, each of which has a name and a constant value.

-By using enums, you can give meaningful names to distinct values, making the code more self-explanatory and provides a convenient way to work with fixed sets of named constants.
+By using enums, you can give meaningful names to distinct values, making the code more self-explanatory and providing a convenient way to work with sets of related constants.

-Sometimes, you need to specify a set of values that are valid for a field.
-In Arcaflow, this list of valid values can either be a list of strings, or a list of integers.
-You can specify an enum like this:
+In an Arcaflow schema, an Enum type provides a list of valid values for a field.
+The Enum must define a set of members with unique values, all of which are either strings or integers.

+You can specify an enum with string values like this:

 ```python
 import enum